 - Card details are stored on the handset

 - In a dedicated memory (Secure Element)

 - Which is only available since iPhone 6

 - Older devices can use Apple Pay together with Apple Watch (Secure Element is on the Watch).

 - Secured by Touch ID thumbprint

 - Not synced with iCloud

-- New cards can be added by taking a picture of it.
+- A new card can be added by taking a picture of it.